WolfWeasel/carbon-report-dash/README.md

-# Getting Started with Create React App
+# Carbon Gas Emmissions Report Dashboard

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is a dashboard that keeps track of Carbon Monoxide and Carbon Dioxide ratings of a company.

 ## Available Scripts